George Osborne has been named editor of the Evening Standard

 He used to run the world's fifth largest economy.
 Now he'll edit London's free evening newspaper.

-Former U.K. Treasury chief George Osborne is the new editor of the Evening Standard, owner Evgeny Lebedev announced Friday.
+Former U.K. Treasury chief George Osborne was named editor of the Evening Standard on Friday, an appointment that shocked Britain's political and media establishment.

-The Standard is free tabloid with a circulation of 900,000.
+The Standard is a free tabloid with a circulation of 900,000.

-"I am proud to have an editor of such substance, who reinforces The Standard's standing and influence in London and and whose political viewpoint -- socially liberal and economically pragmatic -- closely matches that of many of our readers," Lebedev said in a Tweet.
+"I am proud to have an editor of such substance, who reinforces The Standard's standing and influence in London and and whose political viewpoint -- socially liberal and economically pragmatic -- closely matches that of many of our readers," proprietor Evgeny Lebedev said in a Tweet.

-Osborne, who has little or no experience in journalism, said he will continue to serve as a member of parliament.
+Osborne, who has little or no professional experience in journalism, said he will continue to serve as a member of parliament.

 "We will judge what the government, London's politicians and the political parties do against this simple test: is it good for our readers and good for London?
 If it is, we'll support them.
 If it isn't, we'll be quick to say so," he said in a statement.